 This post contains affiliate links.
 If you buy through these links, I may earn a small commission.

 We are getting close to gardening season, so buy your seeds and let’s get started.
-Here are the eight fastest growing vegetables to in to plant in your garden.
+Here are the eight fastest growing vegetables to in to plant in your vegetable garden.

 You can also plant in containers on your patio, in long planters on your apartment balcony or you can even tuck in some vegetables among your flower and shrubbery beds.